 No doubt by now you’ve heard of the major disruptions in the financial markets in the past two weeks with the FOMC lowering interest rates to near zero, stock prices falling by 25%, and long-term Treasury rates moving below 1%.

 With the Fed Funds overnight rate near zero percent, there has been a lot of confusion around the level of mortgage rates.
 So what’s happening with mortgage rates?

-The last couple of weeks have seen an unprecedented amount of volatility with respect to mortgage rates.
-One day mortgage rates are in the low 3’s and a few days later in the upper 4’s, and now here we are back in the mid-3’s.
-If you didn’t know, the key driver of mortgage rates is mortgage-backed-securities. unfortunately, the huge stock market selloff and concerns over a deep recession have spilled over into all financial markets, including mortgage-backed-securities.
+The last couple of weeks has seen an unprecedented amount of volatility with respect to mortgage rates.
+One-day mortgage rates are in the low 3's and a few days later in the upper 4's, and now here we are back in the mid-3’s.
+If you didn’t know, the key driver of mortgage rates is mortgage-backed securities. unfortunately, the huge stock market selloff and concerns over a deep recession have spilled over into all financial markets, including mortgage-backed securities.

 In the coming weeks, you should expect continued volatility in the market as the challenges faced by the whole world and financial markets due to the coronavirus continues to unfold.